princeOprince/w3schools-web/README.md

 # W3Schools Web Related Projects

-The aim of this task is to practice and explore web projects on W3Schools every single day, and also incorporating my creativity and ideas from other sources.
-The tags specify the day a project is completed.
+The objective is to practice and explore web projects on W3Schools every other day, and also incorporating my creativity and ideas from other sources.
+The tags mark the days projects are completed.

 ## Contents